-RHE are statutory at primary and parents do not have the right to withdraw their child from the subjects.
+RSE are statutory at primary and parents do not have the right to withdraw their child from the subjects.

 As sex education is not statutory at primary level, other than what must be taught as part of the science curriculum, parents have the right to request to withdraw their child from all or part of the sex education curriculum.
+This is only relevant for certain lessons in Year 6.